ssase/ssase.github.io/_posts/2024-01-16-introduction-to-dynamic-programing-part1.md

     2.n=1 --> 3.n=0: step=1
 ```

 And now, it's easy to know that the answer is the number of the tree's leaves.
-So it can be written down as below.
+Then it can be written down as below.

 ```c++
 int climbStairs(int n) {